Multiplicity-free representations of algebraic groups: Proof of Theorem

 On the other hand, $V^1 = \sum_j\mu \otimes ((\om_1 + \om_l) +0) \otimes \epsilon_j $, so by Corollary \ref{cover}, $\sum_{i,n_i=0}V_i^2(Q_X)$ is a submodule of

 Fix $j\le r$.
-It is clear from $S$-value considerations that the second and third summands have no irreducible of high weight $\mu + \om_1 + 2\om_l+ \epsilon_j$, while the irreducible with this high weight appears precisely once in the first summand.
+It is clear from $S$-value considerations that the second and third summands have no irreducible of highest weight $\mu + \om_1 + 2\om_l+ \epsilon_j$, while the irreducible with this highest weight appears precisely once in the first summand.
 So this contradicts Proposition \ref{induct}(ii).
 This completes the analysis when $\mu^i = \lambda_1^i.$

 If $\mu^i = \lambda_{r_i}^i$ we use essentially the same argument, although we work to the right rather than the left and consider $C^{i+1}$ rather than $C^{i-1}.$ First assume $i \le k-2,$ where $k = \sum_j d_j$ (see Theorem \ref{LEVELS}).
 We then show $\mu^{i+1} = 0$ using Lemmas \ref{NORDU} and \ref{tensorprodMF}.
 Letting $\kappa$ be the node between $C^i$ and $C^{i+1},$ we get a contradiction by studying $V_{\kappa}^2(Q_Y).$ The final case is $i = k-1.$ Here we can replace $W$ and $V$ by their duals and proceed as above. \hal